 Monitor

-To fully appreciate the images rendered by your GPU, it’s advisable to use a gaming monitor.
-A gaming monitor with a higher refresh rate (144Hz or 240Hz) is recommended for AAA gaming or eSports titles.
+A gaming monitor produces high-quality images rendered by the GPU.
+A gaming monitor with a higher refresh rate (144Hz or 240Hz) is recommended for AAA gaming or eSports titles